AidanMcMoneagle/mern-course-frontend/README.md

 # Places
 Welcome to the front-end of Places.
-This project was built following a tutorial as part of <a href='https://www.udemy.com/course/react-nodejs-express-mongodb-the-mern-fullstack-guide'>The MERN Fullstack Guide</a> course by Maximilian Schwarzmüller.
+This full-stack project was built following a tutorial as part of <a href='https://www.udemy.com/course/react-nodejs-express-mongodb-the-mern-fullstack-guide'>The MERN Fullstack Guide</a> course by Maximilian Schwarzmüller.

 ## Table of Contents
 * [General Info](#general-information)